David-Myeonghan/10_Recursion_TIL/README.md

     3. Get closer and closer and return when needed.
 Usually you have 2 returns, for the base case and the recursive case.

     - The function simply gets closer and closer to the base case, and once it gets to the base case, it finally returns and pops functions off the stack.

+    ## When you wanna make a recursive function: Figure out first what the simplest case is(when to stop).